 Tables 1 and 2, shown in nominal and real values respectively, provide a view of trends in rates for SCE's different customer classes.
-Data up to 2017 are based on billed operating revenues and sales.
-Data for 2018 is based on forecast revenues and sales.
+Data through 2018 are based on billed operating revenues and sales.
+Data for 2019 is based on forecast revenues and sales.
 Table 3 provides an alternative view of this data by expressing this information as a percent of the system average rate.

-$Table \ 1$ Historical Average Rates by Rate Group (Nominal 4/kWh) Based on Recorded Revenue and Sales 2018 Average Rates by Rate Group Based on Forecasted Revenue and Sales Bundled Service
+$Table\ 1$ Historical Average Rates by Rate Group (Nominal $^{\c kWh}$) Based on Recorded Revenue and Sales 2019 Average Rates by Rate Group Based on Forecasted Revenue and Sales Bundled Service